-An overview of gambling in the Northern Territory: integrated summary and future directions of the Charles Darwin University Research Program 2005-06
+An overview of gambling in the Northern Territory: integrated summary and future directions of the Charles Darwin University Research Program 2005-06: final report

 There exists an obvious need for a well structured long-term gambling research program in the Northern Territory (NT).
 Historically, the absence of such a program, combined with insufficient local capacity to conduct research projects of significant scale, has been the primary impediment to producing scientifically credible, locally relevant knowledge on gambling participation and associated social and economic impacts.
 Apart from a 1996-97 work (McMillan and Togni 2000), no research as yet has accurately examined the characteristics and socio-economic consequences of commercial gambling in the NT.